Ultra-Commerce-Staging/uc-authorizenet/docs/Authorize.net-Apple-Pay-Environment-Setup.md

 10. Specify configuration properties to work with Apple Pay.

-Broadleaf allows you to create your own property files per environment (e.g. common.properties, local.properties, development.properties, integrationdev.properties, integrationqa.properties, staging.properties, and production.properties)
+Ultra allows you to create your own property files per environment (e.g. common.properties, local.properties, development.properties, integrationdev.properties, integrationqa.properties, staging.properties, and production.properties)
 You will need to enter the following key/value pairs in the appropriate locations:

 ### common.properties